 How to pick a cryptocurrency to purchase

 First up - no crypto investment is risk free, and don’t believe anyone who tells you it is.
-Cryptocurrencies are decentralized, largely unregulated and the value driven by market forces.
+Cryptocurrencies are decentralized, largely unregulated, and their value is driven by market forces.
 But as many early adopters know now - with high risk often comes high reward.

 There is no simple answer when it comes to which crypto to buy, it all comes down to your specific circumstances, but some factors to consider include:

-- Whitepapers: It’s a common misconception that all cryptocurrencies are simply decentralized alternatives to fiat currencies, but it’s not the case.
+Whitepapers: It’s a common misconception that all cryptocurrencies are simply decentralized alternatives to fiat currencies, but that’s not the case.
 Many cryptocurrencies are investments in an underlying technology, usually focused on solving traditional financial market issues.
-For example, Ethereum blockchain is a blockchain focused on executing smart contracts - which are pieces of code that automatically execute financial transactions with no need for intermediaries like a bank.
-A reputable cryptocurrency will have a whitepaper (and a roadmap) that will explain all of this and what they aim to achieve.
+For example, the Ethereum blockchain is a blockchain focused on executing smart contracts - which are pieces of code that automatically execute financial transactions with no need for intermediaries like a bank.
+A reputable cryptocurrency will have a whitepaper (and a roadmap) that will explain all of this and what it aims to achieve.

 How to pick a crypto exchange

-Canada regulations around crypto exchanges are quite heavy compared to many other countries.
-All crypto exchanges, or virtual asset service providers (VASPs) are considered Money Services Businesses (MSBs) and must register with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and adhere to the MSB requirements.
+Canada's regulations around crypto exchanges are quite heavy compared to many other countries.
+All crypto exchanges or virtual asset service providers (VASPs) are considered Money Services Businesses (MSBs) and must register with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) and adhere to the MSB requirements.
 These requirements include KYC processes, as well as reporting any crypto transfers over $10,000 (CAD) to FINTRAC.

 Canadian regulation for crypto exchanges also distinguishes between crypto-asset trading platforms (CTPs) which immediately deliver crypto assets to clients (non-custodial exchanges) and exchanges that hold custody of the assets (custodial exchanges).
 Assets held on custodial exchanges are treated as security or derivatives, and the exchange is regulated as such with more stringent requirements due to the need to register with provincial securities administrators like the OSC.